Trump, citing portion of Sondland's testimony, claims exoneration

 “I would say that means it’s all over,” Trump said of the impeachment investigation.

-In his testimony, Sondland told lawmakers there was a quid pro quo, in which a desired meeting with Trump was being withheld to try to push Zelenskiy to launch investigations that Trump wanted.
+In his testimony, Sondland told lawmakers there was a quid pro quo, in which a desired meeting with Trump was being withheld to try to push Zelenskiy to launch investigations that Trump wanted. [nL2N2800GW]

-Sondland said he was following Trump’s direction in helping to pressure Ukraine into investigating a political rival of the president, former Vice President Joe Biden.
+Sondland said he was following Trump’s direction in helping to pressure Ukraine to launch two investigations that would benefit Trump politically as he runs for re-election in November 2020. [nL2N28008V]

 House Intelligence Committee Chairman Adam Schiff said the testimony went “to the heart of the issue of bribery as well as other potential high crimes and misdemeanors” that Democrats are considering.